 Kohelet [קהלת] sought to find the right words, and properly recorded words of truth.
 The words of the wise are like goads, their collected sayings [אספות] like firmly embedded nails, given by one shepherd.
 Be warned, my son, of anything in addition to them.
 Of making many books there is no end, and much study wearies the body.
 The last [סוף] word, now that everything has been heard: Fear God and keep his commandments, for this is the entirety of man.
 For God will bring every deed into judgment, including every hidden thing, whether it is good or evil (Ecc.
 12:10-14).

 Ultimately, concludes Shlomo ha-Melech, spending our lives in the mode of endless and aimless “acquisition” will yield neither happiness nor fulfillment.
-Sof [סוף] davar—after all has been “collected,” all has been gathered, all has been weighed and measured—it emerges that meaningful life is, in fact, the one aimed at attainments of the spirit.
-And the name which Shlomo ha-Melech takes for himself as he imparts this lesson—and the title he gives to the megillah penned for that purpose—is, most appropriately: Kohelet.
+Sof [סוף] davar—after all has been “collected,” all has been gathered, all has been weighed and measured—it emerges that the meaningful life is, in fact, the one aimed at attainments of the spirit.
+And the name which Shlomo ha-Melech takes for himself as he imparts this lesson—and the title he gives to the megillah penned for that purpose (a megillah written with the intent that it be read at hakhel, Rashi suggests)—is, most appropriately: Kohelet.

 Shlomo ha-Melech, who surely presided over many a hakhel during his lengthy reign; Shlomo ha-Melech, who, as the builder of the beit ha-mikdash, may even have hosted the first-ever hakhel performed to all the requisite specifications—this same Shlomo ha-Melech, as he sat down to set down the sum total of his life’s wisdom, elected to do so by invoking the language of “hakhel.”
 As someone who had achieved unparalleled levels of personal fame and fortune, Shlomo ha-Melech—that is, Kohelet—recognized better than anyone that the goods of assif represent blessings in their own right, worthy of our appreciation, and of course, of our gratitude.
 Nevertheless, he insisted, the measure by which each of us is ultimately evaluated is the degree to which we have contributed towards building a community centered upon the credo of hakhel: of serving Hashem, studying His word, and emulating His ways in our conduct with His creatures.